Dunkelheit/lmao/README.md

 * `descriptor` - An object that describes what modules will be loaded, and in what path they'll be placed.
   * The _keys_ of the descriptor are object paths in dot notation, like those of [keypather](http://npmjs.com/package/keypather).
   * The _values_ of the descriptor are [glob](https://www.npmjs.com/package/glob) paths
+    * You can provide multiple paths with an array of strings
     * If you want to have more control over the destination, you can wrap the values in an object with properties `_root` and `_children`.
 Root modules will not use the file name as property name; children will.

 **Example**